-The pharmacy carried out yearly patient satisfaction surveys; results from the 2017 to 2018 survey were available on the NHS website.
-Results showed that 100% of respondents were satisfied with the service received from the pharmacy staff.
-The complaints procedure was available for team members to follow if needed and details about it were available in the pharmacy leaflet.
-The pharmacist said that there had been a recent complaint made to the pharmacy's head office and this had been dealt with by them.
+The pharmacy carried out yearly patient satisfaction surveys; results from the 2018 to 2019 survey were available on the NHS website.
+Results showed that 100% of respondents were satisfied with the pharmacy overall.
+And the pharmacy had scored 100% in two recent mystery shopper visits.
+The complaints procedure was available for team members to follow if needed.
+But the pharmacy did not display information about how people could complain or make suggestions.
+The pharmacist said that she would make this information available to people who used the pharmacy.
+The pharmacist confirmed that there had not been any recent complaints.

-The pharmacist had completed the Centre for Pharmacy Postgraduate Education training about protecting vulnerable people.
-Other team members had undertaken safeguarding training provided by the pharmacy's head office.
-The dispenser could describe potential signs that might indicate a safeguarding concern and would refer any concerns to the pharmacist.
-The team members could give examples of action they had taken in response to safeguarding concerns.
+The pharmacist and the dispenser had completed the Centre for Pharmacy Postgraduate Education training about protecting vulnerable people.
+Other team members had completed safeguarding training provided by the pharmacy.
+The MCA could describe potential signs that might indicate a safeguarding concern and would refer any concerns to the pharmacist.
+The pharmacist said that there had not been any safeguarding concerns at the pharmacy.
 The pharmacy had contact details available for agencies who dealt with safeguarding vulnerable people.